AkashKrDutta/mydotfiles/README.md

 2. Update package notification using dunst.
 3. ~~Wifi~~, sound and brightness clickable. (update: Wifi config for dmenu_networkmanager added)
 4. A light weight file manager other than nautilus.
-5. Removing default gtk based color fingerprint in bspwm window.
+5. ~Removing default gtk based color fingerprint in bspwm window.~ (update: lxappearance to the rescue, with mojaive-dark-solid theme pack, and la capitaine icon set!)
 6. Add calendar support on clicking to date.
+7. Change system wide fonts to that of polybar.